gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 Here you can specify the absolute path or the subfolder where the 404.html file is located.
 For example: `/home/mhd-01/mydomain.com`, `/test`, `/home/mhd/www.mydomain.net/htdocs/test`, etc. Default value: empty.

+### Protecting the files.publii.json File
+With this option, you can make the `files.publii.json` file unreachable from the outside.
+[More information](https://getpublii.com/docs/recommended-server-settings.html#protectingthefilespubliijsonfile).

 ### Gzip Compression (experimental)
 Enable Gzip compression to reduce file sizes and improve loading times.
 This feature requires `mod_deflate` to be enabled on the server.